A heuristic search algorithm for discovering large Condorcet domains: Introduction

 In social choice theory, the study of preference aggregation and decision-making often grapples with majority rule.
 For each value of $n$ (representing the number of candidates or alternatives), a Condorcet Domain (CD) is a collection of linear orders (permutations).
 Crucially, for a CD, every triple of candidates satisfies a specific never condition.
 This condition, often represented symbolically as $xNy$, stipulates certain forbidden rankings of candidates.
 This ensures that cyclical majorities, a situation where no candidate can emerge as a consistent winner in pairwise comparisons, are avoided.

-The investigation of CDs, sets of linear orders with an acyclic pairwise majority relation, has been a subject of interest for mathematicians, economists, and mathematical social scientists since the 1950s \cite{danilov2013maximal,fishburn2002acyclic}.
-CDs also have applications in the Arrovian aggregation and social choice theory \cite{bruner2014likelihood}.
-In social choice theory, a Condorcet winner wins the majority of votes against each of the other candidates in a pairwise comparison \cite{monjardet2005social}.
+The investigation of CDs, sets of linear orders with an acyclic pairwise majority relation, has been a subject of interest for mathematicians, economists, and mathematical social scientists since the 1950s \citep{danilov2013maximal,fishburn2002acyclic}.
+CDs also have applications in the Arrovian aggregation and social choice theory \citep{bruner2014likelihood}.
+In social choice theory, a Condorcet winner wins the majority of votes against each of the other candidates in a pairwise comparison \citep{monjardet2005social}.
 However, no such candidate exists, and this is where the CDs come into play.

-In the 1970s and 1980s, researchers initiated studies into the potential magnitude of CDs \cite{fishburn1997acyclic}.
+In the 1970s and 1980s, researchers initiated studies into the potential magnitude of CDs \citep{fishburn1997acyclic}.
 This exploration led to a significant breakthrough in 1996 when Fishburn discovered many of the largest CDs, a record that has remained unchallenged for nearly three decades.
-Since then, researchers have continued the quest to find large CDs \cite{danilov2012condorcet, fishburn1997acyclic, galambos2008acyclic, karpov2022constructing, monjardet2009acyclic, leedham2023largest}, related to the goal of optimising personal preference freedom while adhering to the requirement of a transitive majority relationship \cite{raynaud1982individual, puppe2023maximal}.
-In computer science, it is a difficult, unsolved combinatorial optimisation problem.
+Since then, researchers have continued the quest to find large CDs \citep{danilov2012condorcet, fishburn1997acyclic, galambos2008acyclic, karpov2022constructing, monjardet2009acyclic, leedham2024largest}, related to the goal of optimising personal preference freedom while adhering to the requirement of a transitive majority relationship \citep{raynaud1982individual, puppe2024maximal}.
+In operations search, it is a complex, unsolved combinatorial optimisation problem.
 Studying CDs has important implications for voting systems and democratic decision-making processes.
-By identifying large CDs, researchers can gain insights into the properties of voting systems that are more likely to produce outcomes that reflect the electorate's preferences, the strengths and weaknesses of different voting systems, and democratic decision-making processes \cite{lackner2017likelihood}.
-Thus, a key question in the literature is identifying large Condorcet domains \cite{puppe2023maximal,karpov2022structured}.
-Recent studies \cite{karpovslinko, karpov2023set} improved the asymptotic lower bound for the size of the largest Condorcet domains.
-Up to seven alternatives, all maximal Condorcet domains are investigated in \cite{akello2023condorcet}.
-Eight alternatives domain of the largest size was developed in \cite{leedham2023largest}.
-For a higher number of alternatives, finding the largest Condorcet domain remains an open problem.
+By identifying large CDs, researchers can gain insights into the properties of voting systems that are more likely to produce outcomes that reflect the electorate's preferences, the strengths and weaknesses of different voting systems, and democratic decision-making processes \citep{lackner2017likelihood}.
+Thus, a key effort in the literature is identifying large Condorcet domains with a paramount objective to uncover the largest CDs \citep{puppe2024maximal,karpov2022structured,leedham2024largest}.
+To this end, \citet{PF:1996} introduced the size function to record the largest CDs on $n$ alternatives